AI agent governance, security tooling, and mechanical enforcement.

 Git hooks2process

-Moat-heavy: AI-specific checks (MCP, coherence, skill files, CLAUDE.md) account for 48 of the 100 points.
-The remaining 52 cover secrets, container isolation, infrastructure, and hygiene.
+AI-specific checks (MCP, coherence, skill files, governance docs) hold 48 of the 100 points; the rest cover secrets, container isolation, infrastructure, hygiene.

 Scoring